-When comparing GIS degrees to GIS certificates, there are several factors to consider.
-Here’s a breakdown of key points:
+When Comparing Online degree in GIS to GIS certificates, there are several factors to consider.

 1. Depth of Knowledge: